astorDev/nist/websockets/dotnet/article/index.md

 ![](echo-demo.gif)

-Hooray, we made an websockets endpoint using `.NET`!
+Hooray, we made a WebSockets endpoint using `.NET`!
 Of course for now our endpoint has a bunch of problems.
 Let's address them one by one.

 ## Improving The Echo: Reading the Whole Message